fhamborg/news-please/README.md

                   'newscrawler.pipeline.pipelines.ElasticSearchStorage':350
                   }

-If your Elasticsearch database is not located at `http://localhost:9200` or uses CA-certificate authentification you need edit the configuration file `config.cfg` at `pythonx.x/dist-packages/newsplease`:
+That's it!
+Except, if your Elasticsearch database is not located at `http://localhost:9200` or uses CA-certificate authentification you will also need to change the following.

     [Elasticsearch]